Meet the Team

 Laura Bennett, BHS Stage 3

 Laura started riding as a child at Stowe Ridings in Buckinghamshire.
 She competed in many different disciplines as part of the Grafton Pony Club, but her love at this age was show jumping.
 She went on to have holiday jobs at show jumping yards and attended national competitions including Hickstead.
 Laura then worked at a riding school in Oxfordshire where she was able to teach and continue to compete her own horses in cross-country, dressage and show jumping.
 Whilst there she completed her NVQ Level 2 in Horse Care and Management as well as her BHS Stage 3 in Stable Management and Riding.
 Laura has worked at various yards including point-to-point and eventing, and one year spent the summer as Head Girl at an eventing yard, travelling around the country to prestigious events.
 Over the past ten years Laura has branched out into other sports and disciplines.
 She has completed a BSC (Hons) degree and is a Level 3 Hockey Coach.
 She manages the yard and delivers ridden and stable management instruction during the week.

 Vicki Crandley, Stage 1, Riding & Road Safety

 Laura has a solid background in riding and caring for horses.
 Growing up with her family's horses in Southern Spain, there was nothing more she enjoyed than heading out into hills, getting lost on her lovely mare!
-Since joining King's, Laura has regularly supported Emma at the equestrian centre, reigniting her love of horses.
-She will be taking her BHS Stage 1 exam in October.
+Since joining King's, Laura has regularly supported Laura at the equestrian centre, reigniting her love of horses.
+She is hoping to commence training for her BHS Stage 1 exam in the coming months.

 Sarah has ridden from a young, spending some of her youth at Taunton Vale Polo Club.
 Time out to have a family, and then the inevitable career building (in medical pathology) took Sarah away from riding until a few years ago.
 Having recently joined King’s College as a science technician, Sarah has been helping at the equestrian centre and likes to ride out when time allows.
 She feels it is a privilege to be involved and enjoys encouraging pupils to follow their passion for riding.

 Naomi is on hand to support the running of the centre.
 She has a wealth of experience gained across polo and other equestrian disciplines, including ride leader roles overseas.
 She cares for our horses on a daily basis.